fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/intro.md

     }
 }
 ```
-The permissions are used for the following purposes.
+Each of the permissions will be used for the following purposes.
-- `READ_PHONE_STATE` is being used when user authentication or mobile device is changed.
+- `READ_PHONE_STATE` for user authentication and to detect changes of the mobile device.
-- `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION` are being used to register membership or re-register devices through location information.
+- `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION` for sign in/re-registration by using location information.
-- `CAMERA` is being used to run the scanner for QR authentication.
+- `CAMERA` for initializing a scanner to authenticate with the QR code.
 ---

 ### Initialization
-To use our Android SDK, you need to make an initialization.
-When using Application, you can initialize as follows:
+For initial setup, the Android SDK must be initialized after the installation.
+It can be initialized as follows:
 ```java
 public class GlobalApplication extends Application {
     @Override